Weighted linearization of vector fields via a formal Moser trick: Weighted linearization

 \begin{definition} Let $\lambda = (\lambda_1, \ldots, \lambda_n) \in \K^n$ be a vector.
 A \textbf{resonance} with respect to $w$ is a pair $(i, \alpha)$ where $i \in \{1, \ldots, n\}$ and $\alpha \in \N^n$ are such that

-If such a resonance exists, then the positive integer $\langle w, \alpha\rangle - w_i$ is called its \textbf{weighted degree}.
+If such a resonance exists, then the positive integer $\pair{w, \alpha} - w_i$ is called its \textbf{weighted degree}.

-Given a $w$-admissible formal vector field $X \in \vfFilt{0}$ with weighted linear approximation $X_{[0]} \in \vfGrad{0}$ and an integer $k \geq 1$, we say $X$ is \textbf{non-resonant of weighted degree $k$} if some (equivalently, every) $w$-compatible ordering of the eigenvalues of $(X_{[0]})_\lin$ has no resonances of weighted degree $k$.
+Given a $w$-admissible vector field $X \in \vfFilt{0}$ with weighted linear approximation $X_{[0]} \in \vfGrad{0}$ and an integer $k \geq 1$, we call $X$ \textbf{non-resonant of weighted degree $k$} if some (equivalently, every) $w$-compatible ordering of the eigenvalues of $(X_{[0]})_\lin$ has no resonances of weighted degree $k$.
 We call $X$ \textbf{non-resonant} with respect to $w$ if this holds for all $k \geq 1$. \end{definition}

-The trivial weighting recovers the usual definitions of (non-)resonance, for in this case the grading on $(\K^n)^*$ is trivial, so every ordering of the eigenvalues is a compatible ordering.
+Taking the trivial weighting recovers the usual definitions of (non-)resonance, for in this case the grading \eqref{eq:dual-grading} is trivial, so every ordering of the eigenvalues is a compatible ordering.
 We now state the main result of this section: the formal half of Theorem \ref{thm:main-theorem}.